Working with Site-to-Site VPN

 -

 The tunnels are listed, and the status for each tunnel is shown.
-The BGP Status for the tunnel you're interested in should show only a hyphen (no value), which means that the tunnel is currently configured to use static routing.
+When the BGP Status for the tunnel you're interested in shows only a hyphen (no value) that means that the tunnel is configured to use static routing.

-- Click the tunnel to view all of its details.
+- Select the tunnel to view all its details.

 -